iSatishYadav/iSatishYadav.github.io/_posts/2022-08-12-automate-new-windows-machine-installation.md

 Chocolatey installed 0/2 packages.
  See the log for details (C:\ProgramData\chocolatey\logs\chocolatey.log).
 ````
-## Bonus
-You can host the `packages.config` file on `GitHub` or store it in any cloud to refer later.
 ## Conclusion

 That's it!
 This is how you can automate the installation of your favorite Software and Apps in a repeatable way.